graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * `ExecutionNode.PropagateNull` must be called before `ExecutionNode.ToValue`; see reference implementation
 * `IDocumentValidator.ValidateAsync` does not take `originalQuery` parameter; use `Document.OriginalQuery` instead
 * `IDocumentValidator.ValidateAsync` now returns `(IValidationResult validationResult, Variables variables)` tuple instead of single `IValidationResult` before
-* `IResolveFieldContext.FieldName` and `IResolveFieldContext.ReturnType` properties have been removed, use `IResolveFieldContext.FieldAst.Name` and `IResolveFieldContext.FieldDefinition.ResolvedType` instead
-* `GraphQLMetadataAttribute.Type` property was renamed to `ResolverType`